-It’s like rolling the dice: he gave us complete freedom, he enjoyed that and he shot fast.
+It’s like rolling the dice: he gave us complete freedom, he enjoyed that, and he shot fast.
 He would shoot a scene maybe two or three times, and then he would move on.
-So there’s a rawness, it was like gorilla filmmaking.
-We’d go to locations and he would shoot fast and the actors were always on their toes.
+So there’s a rawness; it was like guerilla filmmaking.
+We’d go to locations, and he would shoot fast; the actors were always on their toes.
 If you look at “M*A*S*H” , you’ll see how he was able to do that, no one else could do that at the time.

-You made three comedies with Melvin Frank, to me always an underestimated screenwriter-director: “A Touch of Class” [‘1973] with Glenda Jackson who won an Academy Award for her performance in this film while both of you won Golden Globes; you also collaborated with Melvin Frank doing “The Duchess and Dirtwater Fox” with Goldie Hawn, and “Lost and Found” , another comedy with Glenda Jackson.
+You made three comedies with Melvin Frank, to me always an underestimated screenwriter-director: “A Touch of Class” [‘1973] with Glenda Jackson, who won an Academy Award for her performance in this film while both of you won Golden Globes.
+You also collaborated with Melvin Frank on “The Duchess and Dirtwater Fox” with Goldie Hawn, and “Lost and Found” , another comedy with Glenda Jackson.
 What kind of a director was Mr. Frank?

 Well, he was a director, not unlike Nichols, who got in my head.
-It was like a telepathic experience: he knew how to motivate me, how to get me to do the best that I could, with saying very little.
+It was like a telepathic experience; he knew how to motivate me, or how to do the best that I could, with saying very little.
 There was a definite chemistry between us.

 You also have the distinction of introducing Glenda Jackson to the comedy genre: she was an amazing actress, up until then praised for her serious acting work, who turned out to be a wonderful comedienne as well.

 Well, the same thing that goes on the stage, you have to enjoy being on le plateau, you know, being on the set, know your lines, and as Woody Allen says, ninety percent is just showing up because there’s no way that you can do this at home.
-You have to be there and under the influence of the sixty people who are standing around you on the set – the director, the set designer… – all the elements that go into a film, they affect you and that’s why you can come in from the street, get your make-up and then suddenly when you arrive on the set, you’re in a new character.
-That to me is magical.
-Also what’s also magical is the printed take.
+You have to be there, and under the influence of the sixty people who are standing around you on the set—the director, the set designer…—all the elements that go into a film, they affect you, and that’s why you can come in from the street, get your make-up and then suddenly when you arrive on the set, you’re in a new character.
+That, to me, is magical.
+What’s also magical is the printed take.
 Of all the takes that you do, there’s only one that’s the magical one, and it’s up to the director to know which one that is when he cuts the film together.
-That’s a part that nobody can explain – the printed take – because the cameraman, the camera operator, the director, all the actors, even the crew, they know that’s the one.
+That’s a part that nobody can explain—the printed take—because the cameraman, the camera operator, the director, all the actors, even the crew, they know that’s the one.
 It’s something different from everything else.
-It’s when everything comes together and the total is more than the sum of its parts.
-That is enough to keep you coming back, because it’s almost an out-of-body experience, it’s when the actor takes over and you’re just a witness to what’s happening.
-That’s called in the zone and when you’re in the zone, it’s addictive, you keep wanting to get back in the zone.
+It’s when everything comes together, and the total is more than the sum of its parts.
+That is enough to keep you coming back because it’s almost an out-of-body experience; it’s when the actor takes over and you’re just a witness to what’s happening.
+That’s called in the zone, and when you’re in the zone, it’s addictive; you keep wanting to get back in the zone.
 So that’s why actors keep coming back year after year.
-There’s no feeling like that and so you seek it out.
+There’s no feeling like that, and so you seek it out.

-Isabella Rossellini once said she is always et her best with her third take.
+Isabella Rossellini once said she is usually at her best with her third take.
 What about you?